vaadin/vaadin-flow-karaf-example/starter/README.md

 # Base Starter for Vaadin Flow and Karaf in NPM mode

-This project can be used as a starting point to create your own Vaadin Flow application bundle for Karaf.
-It has the necessary dependencies and files to help you get started.
-**This project has been revised for Vaadin 19 (GA in March 2021) which brings back OSGi support in npm mode.
-For now, it Vaadin OSGi support is only for Flow based views (Java UIs), but not for Fusion (TypeScript UIs).**

-For more Vaadin usage samples, you can go to vaadin.com/start.

-To access it directly from github, clone the repository and import the project to the IDE of your choice as a Maven project.
-You need to have Java 8 or 11 installed.

-## Build and run a Vaadin web application OSGi bundle
 The simplest way to start the project is run command `mvn install` to install project artifact and `mvn install -Prun` to run Karaf OSGi container.